 On occasion we’ve even put together field trips.
 This year we had groups of students go out to see Sound City, go to Tucson for the PotLuckCon 2013 Audio Conference, go to local studios like The Salt Mine Studio oasis and 513 Studios, and we were even a tour stop for the John Lennon Educational Tour Bus.

 But we would be nothing, and have none of this, if it wasn’t for our wonderful students!
 Here is our first start from 2013 during their exit class.
 I hope they didn’t mind having to share the Live Sound room with the massive 7.1 audio/visual gear that our friends at PRG brought to show off for us!

 Every year we put great audio engineering grads out into the industry, and they always rep our name well and make us proud.
 Whether they go on to follow bands on tour as FOH engineers or crew, or spend hours sitting behind the large format consoles that we train them on and earn Grammy nominations like John Horne, we would be nothing were it not for our students!

 We are so proud of our grads that we often bring them back to give their words of wisdom and success stories to our current students.
 This Thursday we will be having another amazing grad panel, with four of our prominent grads in various industries – from mic manufacturing, live radio broadcasting, studio recording and more – telling their tales for us.
 You can read up a little bit on one of our previous grad panels here.
-You can see more of our grad testimonials here, or keep up with all of our current events on our Facebook page.

 So to all of our students, past, present, and future, thank you!
 You are what makes the Conservatory great and we are looking forward to an exciting 2014!
 We have so much more in store…new curriculum, new location, all kinds of new gear!
 Stay tuned.